Cosmopolitan distribution: Related terms and concepts

 The term pandemism also is in use, but not all authors are consistent in the sense in which they use the term; some speak of pandemism mainly in referring to diseases and pandemics, and some as a term intermediate between endemism and cosmopolitanism, in effect regarding pandemism as subcosmopolitanism.
 This means near cosmopolitanism, but with major gaps in the distribution, say, complete absence from Australia.
 Terminology varies, and there is some debate whether the true opposite of endemism is pandemism or cosmopolitanism.

-Oceanic and terrestrial
+Oceanic obstacles

-Another concept in biogeography is that of oceanic cosmopolitanism and endemism.
-Although there is a temptation to regard the World Ocean as a medium without biological boundaries, this is far from reality; many physical and biological barriers interfere with either the spread or continued residence of many species.
-For example, temperature gradients prevent free migration of tropical species between the Atlantic and Indian-plus-Pacific oceans, even though there is open passage past continental masses such as the Americas and Africa/Eurasia.
-Again, as far as many species are concerned, the Southern Ocean and the Northern marine regions are completely isolated from each other by the intolerable temperatures of the tropical regions.
-In the light of such considerations, it is no surprise to find that endemism and cosmopolitanism are quite as marked in the oceans as on land.
+A related concept in biogeography is that of oceanic cosmopolitanism and endemism.
+Rather than allow ubiquitous travel, the World Ocean is complicated by physical obstacles such as temperature gradients.
+These prevent migration of tropical species between the Atlantic and Indian/Pacific oceans.
+Conversely, the Northern marine regions and Southern Ocean are separated by the tropics, too warm for many species to traverse.